The Mystery of the Holy Companion

 The Greek Tells a Different Story

 The Greek phrase mē mou haptou (μὴ μου ἅπτου) is crucial to understanding this interaction.
-The verb haptō (ἅπτω) can mean “to touch,” “to take hold of,” “to grasp firmly,” or “to cling to.”
-In this verse, the form haptou is a present middle imperative—indicating not a single act, but a continuous or ongoing action.
+The verb haptō (ἅπτω) can mean “to touch,” but its semantic range more accurately includes “to take hold of,” “to grasp firmly,” or “to cling to.”
+In this verse, the form haptou is a present middle imperative—a grammatical construction that typically indicates stopping an action already in progress.⁵

 “I Am Ascending…” — The Deeper Promise

-The second half of what is often taken as a rebuke—“for I have not yet ascended to the Father”—draws its depth from the Greek phrase oúpō gàr anabé̄bēka pròs tòn Patéra (οὔπω γὰρ ἀναβέβηκα πρὸς τὸν Πατέρα).
-The verb anabé̄bēka is in the perfect active indicative, indicating a completed action with continuing present effect: he has not yet ascended, and he remains in a state of transition—between resurrection and glorification.
+The second half of the phrase—“for I have not yet ascended to the Father”—draws its depth from the Greek oúpō gàr anabé̄bēka pròs tòn Patéra (οὔπω γὰρ ἀναβέβηκα πρὸς τὸν Πατέρα).
+The verb anabé̄bēka is in the perfect active indicative, indicating a completed action with continuing present effect: he has not yet completed the process of ascension, and he remains in a state of transition—between resurrection and glorification.

 But then, in the same breath, Jesus shifts to the present tense: anabaínō (ἀναβαίνω), “I am ascending.”
 The process has begun.
 And in the next lines, he ties this ascent to a shared identity with Mary and the others: